 A partially complete basketry fish trap made with bamboo sticks and vine cordage.
 View looking to the interior after four bracing hoops have been inserted.
 The hoops are placed at intervals to expand and brace the bamboo sticks that make up the trap's outer body.
 Akanyakrom, 26 July, 2022.

-Ewe fisherman Dzobo Rubben holds the woven triangular bamboo-and-rope cover to the basketry fish trap as Dzobo Sebastian secures it in place.
+Ewe fisherman Dzobo Reuben holds the woven triangular bamboo-and-rope cover to the basketry fish trap as Dzobo Sebastian secures it in place.
 This cover can be removed to access fish in the trap.
 Akanyakrom, 26 July, 2022.

 Rights: